-Acupuncture and Chinese Herbs have been successfully treating mental health care concerns for thousands of years with no side effects.
+Acupuncture and Chinese Herbs have been successfully treating mental health care concerns for thousands of years.
 We all experience some degree of difficulty in our lifetimes, but it can be debilitating when it is chronic and interferes with our daily lives.
-Acupuncture can help to bring back an emotional balance to your life.
 The World Health Organization recognizes acupuncture for its effectiveness in successfully treating depression and other mental health concerns through clinical research trials.

-Acupuncture works gets to the root of the depression, anxiety and stress.
-It can help to bring a better emotional balance, life spark, and motivation back into your life.
-Acupuncture works by deeply looking at the body, mind, and spirit in a holistic and interconnected way.
-Acupuncture unblocks stagnant energy or qi (which is our life force energy) and can successfully help to break unhealthy thought patterns that may be contributing to the depression.
+Acupuncture works by looking at the body, mind, and spirit in a holistic and interconnected way.
+Acupuncture unblocks stagnant energy or qi (life force energy) and can successfully help to ease anxiety and depression in the mind/body.
 It also works synergistically with western medications and or other conjunctive therapies.

 Acupuncture can successfully help with the following:

 · Bipolar Disorder

 · Prevention of panic attacks